wp-insider/affiliates-manager-plugin/wpaffiliatemanager/readme.txt

 == Changelog ==

 = TODO - 1.7.8 =
+- The style and design of the affiliate area has been improved significantly.
 - MySQL database character set and collation values are read from the system when creating the tables.
 - WooCommerce Integration: shipping and tax are now excluded from the total order amount.
-- Affiliate URL can now be invoked using email address .
+- Affiliate URL/link can now be invoked using email address.

 = 1.7.7 =
 - Added a new feature to allow tracking of ad impressions.
 This feature was added by Element Green.